 And the plates are so pretty and cute, totally social media worthy, that the meal is even more enjoyable.
 Just be careful, they are so pretty you’ll probably be feeling sorry for digging in to eat 😉

-If you like this post, be sure to check out others about Indonesia.
+Be sure to check out others about Indonesia:

 And don’t forget to Pin it!